FilterSinner/SecureLink-Hub/README.md

    ```
    npm start
    ```

-Visit the link and you're ready to go!
+### Configuration

+Replace the placeholder values with your actual email username and password for sending simulated phishing emails.